 Chicken Pastilla (Morocco)

-The Pastilla is a meat or seafood pie from Maghreb cuisine made with warqa dough, similar to phyllo dough.
+The Pastilla is a meat or seafood pie from Maghreb cuisine made with warqa pastry, similar to filo pastry.

 It is a specialty of Morocco, Algeria, and Tunisia, where its variant is known as malsouka.